 If a candidate is not continued in the tenure-track, or is denied tenure, he or she should be notified in writing and will be permitted at least one terminal year.

 The Tenure Decision

 Candidates for Tenure shall be reviewed by the IC's Promotion and Tenure Review Panel which shall notify the candidate in writing whether he or she will or will not be advanced for tenure consideration.
 The Committee shall solicit outside letters on behalf of the candidate, and, in concurrence with the Scientific Director and IC Director, shall make a recommendation to the NIH Central Tenure Committee that is chaired by the DDIR.
-Criteria used in the evaluation of candidates for tenure by the NIH Central Tenure Committee shall include: the scientific merit of their research, the contribution of their work to their laboratory or section, scientific independence, productivity, leadership, potential for sustained intellectual growth, and other contributions to the NIH Intramural Research Program.
-This evaluation will consider a candidate's publications and the impact of those publications on other scientists, letters of recommendation from NIH and non-NIH scientists, participation in and chairing of scientific conferences and symposia, development of innovative techniques or patentable products, overall contribution to intramural research at NIH, mentoring and other leadership within the laboratory, branch, or section, and adherence to the highest ethical standards in the conduct of science.
+Criteria used in the evaluation of candidates for tenure are listed in the Criteria for Tenure at the NIH.
+This evaluation will consider the scientific merit of the candidate's research evidenced by publications and the impact of those publications on the field , letters of recommendation from well recognized senior scientists, participation in and chairing of scientific conferences and symposia, development of innovative techniques or patentable products, overall contribution to intramural research at NIH, mentoring and other leadership within the laboratory, branch, or section, and adherence to the highest ethical standards in the conduct of science.